 Those who are passionate about charitable giving to autism causes will be pleased to know that Harkla donates 1% of their sales to the University of Washington Autism Clinic.
 These funds help with caregiver training, therapy services for local children, and autism research.

-Overall, this sensory swing gets rave reviews from verified purchasers.
+Overall, this sensory swing gets rave reviews from us.

-Users reported that it took no more than 15 minutes to install.
+It takes no more than 15 minutes to install.
 Kids love it and use it frequently.
-Parents felt it was a great way for kids to expend restless energy at any time of the day.
-They could enjoy the swing without being limited due to weather or time of day.
+It provides them with a great way to expend restless energy at any time of the day.
+They can enjoy the swing without being limited due to weather or time of day.